EUDAT-B2SAFE/pam-oauth2/README.md

 }
 ```

-To successfully authenticate the user and map it to a valid iRODS one, the value "roberto@email.com" must be associated to an iRODS username in the user_map_file, as explained in the next session.
+To successfully authenticate the user and map it to a valid iRODS one, the value "roberto@email.com" must be associated to the current iRODS username in the user_map_file, as explained in the next session.

 ### User mapping
-If we want to have the OAuth2 username decoupled from the local iRODS username, we need a mapping between the OAuth2 users and the iRODS users.
+If we want to have the OAuth2 username decoupled from the local iRODS username, we need a mapping between the OAuth2 user and the iRODS user.
 In the pam configuration file /etc/irods/pam.conf must be specified the path to the map file:
 ```
 # path to user map file
 user_map_file = "/etc/irods/user_map.json"